TedTuu/ENVI5809-Final-Project/README.md

 # **ENVI5809-Final-Project**
-the Thermal Limitation of Seagrasses in Great Barrier Reef Ecosystem
+**Thermal Limitation of Seagrasses in Great Barrier Reef Ecosystem**

+The thermal limitation of seagrasses related to the light, temperature directly and pH indirectly.

+In this case, we organized to compare the temperature differences between different water depth, the seasonal temperature differences and the pH differences.
+After that, the current speed and direction with the thermal transfer has been concerned.
+As a result, we hope to figure out the trend of the seagrasses Survivorship in globaling warming environment.

 # **Data:**
 We use three dataset in the eReef database: